 Superficial vs Deep Treatment: Where LEDs Are Valid

-A premium recovery sanctuary deserves the right tool for every job—and this analysis is not an indictment of LED photobiomodulation broadly.
-LED arrays are entirely appropriate—and often preferable—for superficial applications where target chromophores reside in the epidermis, dermis, or superficial fascia (0–10 mm depth).
+A complete analysis of laser vs LED deep tissue penetration must acknowledge where LED photobiomodulation is entirely appropriate—and often preferable—for superficial applications where target chromophores reside in the epidermis, dermis, or superficial fascia (0–10 mm depth).
 Wound healing, skin rejuvenation, superficial myofascial trigger points, and periosteal stimulation in thin anatomical areas (dorsum of the hand, shin) are all within the physics envelope of LED therapy.

 For these indications, the Novaa Light Pad for Deep Healing represents a refined, purposefully engineered choice.
 Its wide-area LED array maximizes irradiation coverage for surface targets, and the lower power density reduces thermal risk for prolonged contact sessions.
 For treating post-inflammatory hyperpigmentation, surgical incision recovery, or superficial dermal fibrosis, the diffuse emission profile of an LED pad is not a limitation—it is exactly the right tool for the target depth.
 Think of it as the complement to the laser in a complete home recovery setup.